origranot/reduced.to/README.md

 <img src="/docs/gif.gif">
 </div>

+## How Does It Work?

+Simply copy and paste a url and click shorten url!
+And now you have a shortened version of that url.

 ### About:

 I created this repo a long time ago (more than 3 years), made this public for Hacktoberfest!
 This is a very good opportunity for beginners to start their journey with open source.
 All PR's are welcome!